 I learned a few things.

 Let’s replace the word “networking” with something less icky.
-I call it “hustling,” because I like to pretend I’m a rapper / gangsta’.
+I call it “hustling,” because I like to pretend I’m tough.
 You might choose “mingling,” “circulating,” “connecting,” “consorting,” “touchstoning,” “corporate flirting” or “intentional socializing.”

 Sincerity, authenticity, confidence.
 Lather, rinse, repeat.
 When you brag and inflate your achievements, you feel nervous — and worse, you deserve to feel nervous.
 As entrepreneurial high-priestess Danielle LaPorte says, “radiate and state the facts, Jack.”